 Team Approach – Cons: Of course you won’t have control over who gets assigned to your tasks and especially during busy times, your tasks aren’t guaranteed to be assigned to VAs with the most appropriate skills.

-Dedicated VA – Pros: When you work with a dedicated virtual assistant you can agree an availability schedule in advance.
+Dedicated VA – Pros: When you work with a dedicated virtual assistant you can agree on an availability schedule in advance.
 Aside from unforeseen emergencies or sickness, you will always know when your VA is available and have enough warning to arrange a stand-in when necessary.

 Dedicated VA – Cons: The only problem with having a regular virtual assistant, is that you really notice the difference when he or she has to take time off work.
 During those periods when he or she is unavailable, it can be quite unsettling to work with a stand-in, who probably won’t have the same affinity with you and your business.